-Toshiba has presented during the event of CES 2019, its new NVMe SSD’s, the Toshiba BG4, which combines in a single chip, both the NAND Flash memory and memory controller.
+Toshiba presented during the event of CES 2019, its new NVMe SSDs, the Toshiba BG4, which combines the NAND Flash memory and memory controller in a single chip.
 In this way, the size of the M.2 unit is very small.
 Given that the NAND memory used by the new SSD is its new 96-layer 3D TLC memory, it achieves a significant increase in storage size, now reaching up to 1 TB of internal capacity.

 The driver of the Toshiba BG4 does not use RAM inside it

-To reduce the size of the unit, Toshiba has chosen to use a NAND Flash memory controller that lacks internal RAM, and that uses the Host Memory Buffer (HMB) to try to mitigate the performance penalties that usually come with this type of drivers without RAM.
-The manufacturer has reinforced the use of the HMB, adding error parity correction, allowing an additional layer of security for the data that is stored inside.
+To reduce the size of the unit, Toshiba has chosen to use a NAND Flash memory controller that lacks internal RAM and uses the Host Memory Buffer (HMB) to try to mitigate the performance penalties that usually come with this type of driver without RAM.
+The manufacturer has reinforced the use of the HMB, adding error parity correction, allowing an additional layer of security for the stored data.

 The specifications of the new Toshiba SSDs are quite interesting.
 While it is true that these new units are not able to take full advantage of all the performance that is capable of providing the PCIe x4 bus they have at their disposal, their transfer speeds are quite good.
-But, above all, the speed of its random reading and writing are really impressive for units with such a small size.
+But, above all, the speed of its random reading and writing is really impressive for such a small size units.
 Talking about the size, the Toshiba BG4 uses the size M.2 2230.
 This size is much smaller than the usual M.2 SSDs, which usually has a size of 2280.